flutter/website/src/docs/cookbook/forms/retrieve-input.md

 ---
 title: Retrieve the value of a text field
 prev:
-  title: Handling changes to a text field
+  title: Handle changes to a text field
   path: /docs/cookbook/forms/text-field-changes
 next:
-  title: Adding Material touch ripples
+  title: Add Material touch ripples
   path: /docs/cookbook/gestures/ripples
 ---

 In this recipe,
-learn how to retrieve the text a user has entered into a text field.
+learn how to retrieve the text a user has entered into a text field using the following steps:

-## Directions

-  1. Create a `TextEditingController`
+  1. Create a `TextEditingController`.
-  2. Supply the `TextEditingController` to a `TextField`
+  2. Supply the `TextEditingController` to a `TextField`.
-  3. Display the current value of the text field
+  3. Display the current value of the text field.

 ## 1. Create a `TextEditingController`

-To retrieve the text a user has entered into a text field, create a [`TextEditingController`]({{site.api}}/flutter/widgets/TextEditingController-class.html) and supply it to a `TextField` in the next steps.
+To retrieve the text a user has entered into a text field, create a [`TextEditingController`]({{site.api}}/flutter/widgets/TextEditingController-class.html) and supply it to a `TextField` or `TextFormField`.

-Once a `TextEditingController` is supplied to a `TextField` or `TextFormField`, use it to retrieve the text a user has entered into that text field.

-{{site.alert.note}}
+{{site.alert.secondary}}
-  It is important to `dispose` of the `TextEditingController` when finished using it.
+  **Important:** Call `dispose` of the `TextEditingController` when you've finished using it.
 This ensures that you discard any resources used by the object.
 {{site.alert.end}}

 <!-- skip -->